mauget/styled-modal/README.md

-# A React ConfirmationModalImpl Using Styled Components
+# A React Modal Using Styled Components
 This is a simple demo of a confirmation box implemented in Styled Components.
 No modal framework used.
 ---------